 Two meteor showers, the Virginids, and the Mu Virginids, have their radiants in Virgo:

 – The Virginids is only one of a complex of about 12 showers that emanate from the vicinity of Virgo, and persist from late February to early May.
 Overall activity from the complex of showers can sometimes exceed 10 meteors per hour, particularly during the first half of April.

 – The Mu Virginids shower is a minor stream that hardly ever produces more than 7 to 10 meteors per hour, even during its peak on April 24/25.
 Its radiant is found close to its border with neighboring Libra.

 Virgo has more stars with known planets than any other constellation, with a total of 35 planets orbiting 29 stars.
 The most notable of these stars is 61 Virginis, which is almost identical to the Sun in composition and has 3 planets orbiting it, one of which is a super-earth.
 Virgo also holds the record for the most planets ever discovered in a single year, namely nine in 2009.

 Astrology: Aug 23 to Sept 22

 Virgo has been associated with many goddesses throughout history.
-For the Egyptians it represented Isis, while the Romans knew it as Ceres.
+For the Egyptians, it represented Isis, while the Romans knew it as Ceres.
 All traditions in which Virgo features, however, agree that the constellation represents maidens, fertility, and purity.
 So pure, in fact, that in India, Virgo was known as Kauni, the mother of the god Krishna.
-In Ancient Babylonia, Virgo was associated with the goddess Ishtar, who descended into the Underworld to rescue her husband Tammuz, the god of all harvests, in order for the earth to again produce crops.
+In Ancient Babylonia, Virgo was associated with the goddess Ishtar, who descended into the Underworld to rescue her husband Tammuz, the god of all harvests, in order for the Earth to produce crops again.